bbotond90/CodeHelpers/README.md

-# JSHelpers
+# CodeHelpers
-Helper methods for JS
+Helper methods for different languages

+Write examples for the new APIs